-The RMS has delegated certain powers to Councils with respect to the provision of traffic control facilities and traffic management measures on public roads.
+TfNSW has delegated certain powers to Councils with respect to the provision of traffic control facilities and traffic management measures on public roads.
 Exercise of the powers is conditional upon Council forming a "Local Traffic Committee" and seeking its advice/approval before a traffic control facility/traffic management measure is implemented or removed.

-The committee shall consider the following traffic measures to ensure technical criteria and local requirements are being met as required by the RMS.
+The committee shall consider the following traffic measures to ensure technical criteria and local requirements are being met as required by TfNSW.